 Regular Registration (opens January 5!)

-New camper registration opens Monday, January 5 at 7:00 am.
-We’re excited to invite new campers to Horizons!
+We had a terrific turnout for our Early Registration, with over 400 returning campers signing up for Horizons 2026!
+We are thrilled by this response, and we are excited to welcome new campers to Horizons!
 In 2025, we increased our capacity by 24 spots and we’re adding another 12 spots for 2026.
-Even with these additional spots, we do expect every session and age group to fill up quickly and we encourage you to apply early.
+Even with these additional spots, Sessions 2 and 3 are already almost full, with space available only in our youngest age group (current Kindergartners and 1st graders).
+We expect every session and age group to fill up quickly and we encourage you to apply early.
 Learn more about the registration process below.

 How and When to Apply